-We believe that nemvaleukin has the potential to benefit patients with other tumor types and intend to evaluate its therapeutic utility in additional indications based on results we have seen in our trials and in additional tumor types for which we believe there is strong scientific rationale based on scientific literature.
-Indications that may be explored include cutaneous melanoma and earlier lines of treatment for ovarian cancer.
-Multiple cutaneous melanoma clinical responses were observed using both nemvaleukin monotherapy and in combination with an anti-PD-1/L1.
-In ovarian cancer, multiple complete and partial responses were observed using nemvaleukin in combination with pembrolizumab.
+We believe that nemvaleukin has the potential to benefit patients with other tumor types and intend to evaluate its therapeutic utility in additional indications, such as cutaneous melanoma and earlier lines of treatment for ovarian cancer, based on results we have seen in our trials and in additional tumor types for which we believe there is strong scientific rationale based on scientific literature.
+In our trials, we observed multiple responses in cutaneous melanoma using both nemvaleukin monotherapy and in combination with an anti-PD-1/L1 and multiple complete and partial responses in ovarian cancer using nemvaleukin in combination with pembrolizumab.